QuakerSpeak estimates that there are about 400,000 (*) Friends around the world.

 – Britain Yearly Meeting, Advices and Queries

-Since November, Peachtree Friends have been blessed to have our meetings for worship in the Youth Center at Christ Church Episcopal in Norcross.
+Since November, Peachtree Friends have been blessed to have our meetings for worship in the Activity Center at Christ Church Episcopal in Norcross.
 It’s a quiet, comfortable place for us to gather, and even in just these few months we’ve seen it drawing us together.

 No matter where we are, we should always try to listen to the Divine voice within and around us.
 But it can be easier, and perhaps more powerful, in such a welcoming and encouraging environment with others.